 Why Does the SBA Small Business Definition Matter?

-That’s where SBA Loans come in.
-An SBA Loan is a financing program established by the SBA and designed to help small businesses get the funding they need.
-These loans are partly guaranteed by the SBA, which helps to decrease the risk for lenders, making them more apt to lend to small businesses.
+SBA loans are financing programs designed to help small businesses get the funding they need.
+These loans are partly guaranteed by the SBA, which helps decrease a lender’s risk when approving financing for a small business.